Transposing sheet music to fit the range of your ocarina

 D E F# G A B C# D

 Because of this, the different scales are equivalent.
-We can number the notes of any 7 note diatonic scale (major or minor) starting from its tonic, like this:
+We can number the notes of any seven-note diatonic scale (like the Major or minor scales) starting from its tonic, like this:

 The notes of the D major scale numbered relative to D5

-All you have to do to transpose a melody is to take the notes in one scale, and translate them into the equivalent notes in a different scale.
-It will still sound like the same melody, but sound at a higher or lower pitch.
+All you have to do to transpose a melody is to take the notes in one scale and translate them into the equivalent notes in a different scale.
+It will still sound like the same melody, but at a higher or lower pitch.

-Here for instance are the scale degrees of C major.
-If you started with a melody in D that starts 'D, F♯,, E' and transposed it to C, you'd get the notes 'C, E, D'.
+The diagram below shows the scale degrees of C major.
+If you started with a melody in D that starts 'D, F♯, E' and transposed it to C, you'd get the notes 'C, E, D':

 The notes of the C major scale numbered relative to C5

-Another way of thinking about this is to move all of the notes in a melody up or down by some number of semitones within the chromatic scale, as demonstrated by the tool below.
-The 'transposition' slider moves the notes, and you can press play to hear how it sounds.
+Another way to think about this is to move all of the notes in a melody up or down by some number of semitones within the chromatic scale, as demonstrated by the tool below.
+The transposition slider moves the notes, and you can press the play button to hear the result.

-There are a few different ways we can achieve this.
-First we will walk through how to transpose sheet music manually so that you understand the logic behind it, and then we'll address some easier ways to achieve the same thing.
+There are several ways to achieve this.
+First, we'll guide you through the process of manually transposing sheet music so you understand the logic behind it.
+Then we'll explore some easier ways to achieve the same goal.

 How to transpose sheet music by hand

-Transposing sheet music is a matter of doing two things, moving the notes and correcting the key signature.
-In some cases we will also need to correct accidentals.
+The essential steps involved in transposing music are shifting the notes and adjusting the key signature.
+In some cases, we will also need to correct accidentals.

 The first thing we need to do is work out how far to move the notes up or down on the staff.
 As you know, we have 12 semitones per octave, and we can write them out in a line: